bootcoder/tipsNtricks/README.md

 This means writing functions that are easy for developers to read.
 Not just you, but future you and the people that maintain your code down the road.

 Don't one line a thing because you want to look cool.

+Don't leave a bunch of unnecessary comments or debugging print statements in your code at time of commit.

 ![MaintainYourShit](./readability.jpeg "Fer Realsies")